 Speaking and Briefing

-After your reputation and awareness has been established, a targeted speaking and analyst/media briefing program should be created to ensure that your brand stays top-of-mind and is relevant.
+After establishing your reputation and awareness, a targeted speaking and analyst/media briefing program should be created to ensure that your brand stays top-of-mind and is relevant.
 Try speaking at other conferences within the same industry; you’ll be surprised at how many like-minded individuals you could benefit from.
 You might discover your startup marketing plan may be missing a few things here and there.

-If you want to learn more about how to leverage the best marketing strategies for your startup, feel free to grab our complimentary eBook: The Ultimate Startup Marketing QuickStart Guide for Startups with Series A or B Funding.
+If you want to learn more about leveraging the best marketing plan for a startup, feel free to grab our complimentary eBook: The Ultimate Startup Marketing QuickStart Guide for Startups with Series A or B Funding.